Friday, 30 April 2010

 I stand and stare.
 What to do?
 I don’t know how long I stood there.

 I felt a tap on my leg.
-I looked down.
-My dog was sitting looking up at me.
+I look down.
+My dog is sitting looking up at me.

 “What?”
 I say.